foundersandcoders/git-workflow-workshop-for-two/README.md

 For the sake of this exercise, we're just going to [add one issue](https://help.github.com/articles/creating-an-issue/) at the moment.
 Your client wants a beautifully styled heading for the homepage.
 It should be simple, bold, black writing with a background shadow that makes it stand out.

-1. Raise an new issue with a descriptive title.
+1. Raise a new issue with a descriptive title.

 2. In the body of the issue, provide more detail about how to complete the work.